BW Energy confirms talks with Petrobras to buy deepwater field off Brazil

 The Golfinho field has six wells for oil production, two for gas production and two for water injection, which are connected to the FPSO Cidade de Vitória.
 The gas produced is exported through a 12’’ diameter pipeline to the Cacimbas Gas Treatment Unit for processing.

-The company also said that it “reinforces its commitment to the broad transparency of its divestment projects and portfolio management and informs that the subsequent stages of the project will be disclosed in a timely manner.”
+The company also says that it “reinforces its commitment to the broad transparency of its divestment projects and portfolio management and informs that the subsequent stages of the project will be disclosed in a timely manner.”

 Petrobras has been shedding off certain assets to further optimise its portfolio, pursue growth opportunities and enhance capital allocation, while focusing on its Brazilian assets in deep and ultradeep waters.